kseitz10/authorization-server-openiddict/README.md

 # Authorization Server: OpenIddict
 Authorization Server implemented with [OpenIddict 3](https://github.com/openiddict/openiddict-core).

-This repository is part of a blog series: [Setting up an authorization server with OpenIddict](https://dev.to/robinvanderknaap/setting-up-an-authorization-server-with-openiddict-part-i-introduction-4jid).
+This repository contains an authorization server that is being built on top of examples from a blog series from Robin van der Knaap: [Setting up an authorization server with OpenIddict](https://dev.to/robinvanderknaap/setting-up-an-authorization-server-with-openiddict-part-i-introduction-4jid).

 ## Prerequisites
 - [.NET 5](https://dotnet.microsoft.com/)